Cloud dev env

 thane vs GitHub Codespaces

-Codespaces runs VS Code in the cloud. thane runs a sandboxed Claude Code workspace on your machine.
+Codespaces runs VS Code in the cloud. thane runs a sandboxed AI agent workspace on your machine.

 TL;DR

-• Codespaces is a cloud IDE; thane is a local Claude Code runtime — different use cases
+• Codespaces is a cloud IDE; thane is a local AI agent runtime — different use cases

 • Codespaces charges per compute-hour; thane is free for personal use

-• thane provides kernel-level sandboxing for Claude Code; Codespaces isolates via containers
+• thane provides OS-level sandboxing for AI coding agents; Codespaces isolates via containers

-• thane includes Claude Code-specific features (queue, audit, API) that Codespaces doesn’t offer
+• thane includes Claude Code-specific features (queue, audit trail, cost tracking) that Codespaces doesn’t offer

 Feature comparison